johannes-el/Breakout-Pong/README.md

 - Implement a proper game over screen & restart button
 - Implement the possibility to aim the ball instead of using uniform bounce angles

-Feel free to open up an issue and contribute!
+Feel free to open up an issue or create a pull request to contribute!
 No need to worry about what's the "correct" way to do these things, I'm still learning too.

 ## Quick start guide